-- Repair or replace ADA compliant exterior access ramp and front stairs. - · Replace the existing security and access system to the building. - · Replace common area entryway flooring. - Replace elevator with larger ADA compliant elevator. - Replace at least four (4) very small bathrooms with larger bathrooms that are ADA compliant. - Install a new fire sprinkler system and fire alarm system. - Upgrade/replace electrical wiring. - Replace the existing heating system and consider how to improve air conditioning throughout the building in the absence of central air conditioning. - Address rainwater drainage issues. - Given adequate budget and square footage, potentially also: - make more efficient use of space for the benefit of current tenants and other Cambridge based service providers, potentially to include enhancements to a shared meeting room, upgrades to building mailboxes, development of a common area kitchenette, and/or adding workspaces. - Install solar panels to support greater energy efficiency
+- Repair or replace ADA compliant exterior access ramp and front stairs. - Replace the existing security and access system to the building. - Replace common area entryway flooring. - Replace elevator with larger ADA compliant elevator. - Replace at least four (4) very small bathrooms with larger bathrooms that are ADA compliant. - Install a new fire sprinkler system and fire alarm system. - Upgrade/replace electrical wiring. - Replace the existing heating system and consider how to improve air conditioning throughout the building in the absence of central air conditioning. - Address rainwater drainage issues.

+Given adequate budget or additional financial resources and available square footage, the project could potentially make more efficient use of space for the benefit of current tenants and other Cambridge based service providers, potentially to include enhancements to a shared meeting room, upgrades to building mailboxes, development of a common area kitchenette, and/or adding workspaces.
+The design team will also explore the options for a small addition if it helps facilitate the building's goals.
+Additionally, the CRA will consider the installation solar panels to support on-site renewal energy generation and making landscaping improvements, however those components may also occur as a follow up project.

-Additionally, the CRA may seek additional improvements and repairs relating to restoring some of the exterior façade given the historic nature of the building.
-We will be seeking input from the Cambridge Historic Commission early and throughout the design process, and weighing the value of restorations against our construction budget.
+Finally, the CRA may seek additional improvements and repairs relating to restoring some of the exterior façade given the historic nature of the building.
+We will be seeking input from the Cambridge Historic Commission early and throughout the design process, and weighing the value of restorations against the existing construction budget and any available resources for such a restoration.